Neo Black Movement of Africa

 The Neo Black Movement of Africa is an international confraternity.
 It was established in 1977 at the University of Benin in Nigeria as part of the Pan-African movement.

 History

-On July 7, 1977, nine students from the University of Benin, led by Nicholas Idemudia started the Neo Black Movement of Africa (NBM), a male brotherhood focused on "intellectual radicalism in pursuit of Pan-African struggles."
+In 1977, nine students from the University of Benin, led by Nicholas Idemudia started the Neo Black Movement of Africa (NBM), a male brotherhood focused on "intellectual radicalism in pursuit of Pan-African struggles."
 With the support of M. Angulu Onwuejiogwu, a professor of history and anthropology at the university, the founders of the NBM were: